BIG-SA/BASH-Intro-2018/notes/2_filters.md

 To add any additional information to the file, we can use the `>>` symbol which appends new information to the file without overwriting anything.
 If the file doesn’t already exist it will be created, but this time *if the file does exist*, the file will not be overwritten, but rather the new information will be *added to the end of the existing information*.
 Let’s see this in action.
-(Pay attention to the correct quotation marks here)
+(Pay attention to the correct quotation marks here.
+If you use single quotation marks, the apostrophe will be interpreted as the end of the quote marks.)

 ```
 echo "It's me." >> hello.txt